 There is surprisingly little variation in the amount of parents monitoring each activity we asked about, with every individual activity being monitored by between about 30% and 40% of parents.
 The most common thing for parents to monitor electronically was their child's physical location (GPS), and the least common thing to monitor was messaging apps.
 This may reflect where parents see the most potential harm, or it may simply reflect how easy some kinds of monitoring are compared to others.
 Of the activities we surveyed parents about, GPS is probably the easiest thing to monitor, and messaging apps the hardest.

-Almost a quarter of the parents surveyed said they monitored their children's web browsing without telling them.
+Separately, almost a quarter of the parents surveyed said they monitored their children's web browsing without telling them.

 When monitoring starts